On the Bike Spreading Problem: The Bike Spreading problem

 We refer to the \bs formulation with the spread in \Eqref{obj0} as \emph{Threshold BS (\tbs)} problem.

-\textbf{\sbs.} The \tbs problem is an all-or-nothing approach, where only nodes receiving a sufficiently large number of bikes are relevant.
+\paragraph*{\sbs version} The \tbs problem is an all-or-nothing approach, where only nodes receiving a sufficiently large number of bikes are relevant.
 However such a solution would not penalize skewed distributions: for instance, \tbs gives the same score to a distribution of $n$ nodes with load $2\gamma$ and a skewed distribution of $n-1$ nodes with load $\gamma$ and one node with load $(n+1) \gamma$.
-Therefore, if the goal is to maximize the area covered by the service, the ideal distribution should be the uniform distribution with $B/n$ bikes per node (in expectation).
+Therefore, if the goal is to maximize the area covered by the service, the ideal distribution should be the uniform distribution with $B/n$ bikes per node.
 We thus introduce the following spread:

-The maximum value of $\tspread{\loads{\tau,\S}}$ is reached when bikes are equally distributed over the graph, that is $\load{v,\tau}=B/n$.
-We refer to the \bs formulation with the spread in \Eqref{obj1} as \emph{Squared BS (\sbs)} problem.
+The maximum value of $\sspread{\loads{\tau,\S}}$ is reached when bikes are equally distributed over the graph, that is $\load{v,\tau}=B/n$.
+We refer to the \bs formulation with the spread in \Eqref{obj1} as \emph{Uniform BS (\sbs)} problem.